algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 The users of floating-point arithmetic deserve one of these IQ bell curve memes — because this is how the relationship between it and most people typically proceeds:

 - Beginner programmers use it everywhere as if it was some magic unlimited-precision data type.
-- Then they discover that `0.1 + 0.2 != 0.3` or some other quirk like that, freak out, start thinking that some random error term is added to every computation, and for many years aviod any real data types completely.
+- Then they discover that `0.1 + 0.2 != 0.3` or some other quirk like that, freak out, start thinking that some random error term is added to every computation, and for many years avoid any real data types completely.
 - Then they finally man up, read the specification of how IEEE-754 floats work and start using them appropriately.

 Most people are unfortunately still at stage 2, breeding various misconceptions about floating-point arithmetic — thinking that it is fundamentally imprecise and unstable, and slower than integer arithmetic.

 ![](../img/iq.svg)

 But these are all just myths.
-Floating-point arithmetic is often *faster* than integer arithmetic because of specialized instructions, and real number representations are thoroughly standartized and follow simple and deterministic rules in terms of rounding, allowing you to manage computational errors reliably.
+Floating-point arithmetic is often *faster* than integer arithmetic because of specialized instructions, and real number representations are thoroughly standardized and follow simple and deterministic rules in terms of rounding, allowing you to manage computational errors reliably.

 In fact, it is so reliable that some high-level programming languages, most notably JavaScript, don't have integers at all.
 In JavaScript, there is only one `number` type, which is internally stored as a 64-bit `double`, and due to the way floating-point arithmetic works, all integer numbers between $-2^{53}$ and $2^{53}$ and results of computations involving them can be stored exactly, so from a programmer's perspective, there is little practical need for a separate integer type.